MarijnvanTricht/patlang/README.md

 };
 ```

-Note: that className is assigned after assigning PublicFunctions where ClassName variable is used (If a variable is added later this value is replaced when the variable is assigned a new value.)
+Note: that className is assigned after assigning PublicFunctions where the ClassName variable is used (If a variable is added later this value is replaced when the variable is assigned a new value.) *May need to be updated to update variables when added to a pattern if of the same name*

 ### CSS template